Ivo Pogorelić: Other cultural activities

 In 1986, Pogorelić established a foundation in Yugoslavia to further the careers of young performers from his homeland.
 In 1988, he was named an Ambassador of Goodwill by UNESCO, the first classical pianist ever so appointed.
 He no longer occupies this position (as of August 2009).

 From 1989 to 1997, the Ivo Pogorelić Festival in Bad Wörishofen gave young artists the opportunity to perform with renowned artists.
 In December 1993, Pogorelić founded the "International Solo Piano Competition" in conjunction with the Ambassador Foundation in Pasadena, California.
 Its mission is to help young musicians develop their career with the first prize of US$100,000.

 In 1994, he helped to provide medical support for the people of Sarajevo by setting up a foundation that organized charity concerts.
 He has helped to raise money for the rebuilding of Sarajevo, for the Red Cross, and for the fight against illnesses such as cancer and multiple sclerosis.

 Personal life

 Pogorelić suffered chronic rheumatic fever during his childhood and hepatitis when he was 21, which left him with a legacy of extreme care for his health.
 He practises the same biodynamic exercises created for Russian ballet dancers in the 1920s, takes long walks daily, goes to bed when night falls, and rises at 5:30 a.m.

-Pogorelić currently resides in Lugano, Switzerland.
+As of late 2024, Pogorelić resides in Lugano, Switzerland.